oded-yunger/lightcli/README.md

 # lightcli
-light command line interface for offline access to online services ?-)
+light CLI for offline access to online services ?-)